Traveling with blindness / vision impairment

 Excellent tips for those traveling – http://www.seeingeye.org/graduates/travel-tips.html

-VisionAware has a series of articles on travel by the blind for the blind or vision impaired – http://www.visionaware.org/default.aspx
+VisionAware has a series of articles on blind travel for the blind or vision impaired – http://www.visionaware.org/default.aspx

 On EU Disabled Person’s Parking Cards – Used to “prove” disability – http://www.citizensinformation.ie/en/travel_and_recreation/traffic_and_parking/disabled_persons_parking_card.html